-2023 Boat Launch passes available January 2, 2023
+2024 Boat Launch passes available Now!

-Boat launch passes for use in 2023 at the American Lake Park boat launch facility will be available on January 2, 2023.
-If you are interested in purchasing a boat launch pass valid from January 1, 2023, through December 31, 2023, please complete the enclosed form and return it to Lakewood City Hall at 6000 Main Street SW, Lakewood, WA 98499 or parks@cityoflakewood.us.
+Boat launch passes for use in 2024 at the American Lake Park boat launch facility 9222 Veterans Dr SW, Lakewood, WA 98498 are available now.
+The 2024 pass is valid from January 1, 2024, through December 31, 2024.

-If you use the boat launch between Jan 1st -2nd please send a copy of your receipt with the application for a reimbursement request.
-The maximum we will refund are two fees within the two-week period prior to pass issuance.
+Please complete the enclosed form and return it to Lakewood City Hall at 6000 Main Street SW, Lakewood, WA 98499 or email to parks@cityoflakewood.us.
+If emailed, payment can be made over the phone with a credit card and pass will be mailed.

-Please note that the 2023 fees are the same as last year and noted on the application.
-Lakewood sales tax is now 10%.
-A Lakewood resident will need to provide proof of residency in order to take advantage of the reduced resident fee.
+To qualify for the Lakewood resident discount, you will need to provide proof of residency.
 A current utility bill or WA drivers' license may serve as valid proof of residency.
 Your drivers' license will be copied as part of the application process.

+Please note that the 2024 fees are the same as last year and noted on the application.
+Lakewood sales tax is now 10.1%.
 Washington State taxes must be collected on boat pass and single launch purchases and will be added to our annual pass fee at the time of purchase at Lakewood City Hall.

-Your boat trailer license number must be included on the application form.
-We will be unable to issue the boat launch pass to you until that license number is provided to us.
+Your boat trailer license number(s) must be included on the application form.
+We will be unable to issue the boat launch pass to you until that license number is provided.